 -The type of birth control method

--Where the method is obtained (over-the-counter or prescription)
+-Where the method is obtained

 It’s also important to note that you can get services at any Title X health center regardless of where you live.
 Finding a health center is easy—just use our Health Center Locator, to help you identify the low-cost options.

 Additionally, other people may be able to buy your birth control for you.
 If it’s over-the-counter, anyone can buy it.
 If it’s prescription, you will need to get the script from your health care professional, but other people may be able to pick up the prescription if they have certain information, such as your birthdate.
 Check with your local pharmacy for their policies – and if your insurance covers it, be sure and use it.
 And for Emergency Contraception (EC), anyone over the age of 17 can get it, man or woman.